4 Conditions that make TSH Levels Inaccurate + “Optimal” Ranges & More

 Well TSH turns out to be a quick and dirty way to diagnose both hypothyroidism and hyperthyroidism but it falls short when things get a little more complex.

-In the case a standard hypothyroidism, your TSH increases.
+In the case of standard hypothyroidism, your TSH increases.

 In the case of standard hyperthyroidism, your TSH decreases.

 What about patients who have normal TSH levels but every hypothyroid symptom?

 When we talk about any hormone we really need to understand how and where the hormone has action in the body.

 Thyroid hormone is activated inside the cell of the target tissues and it does this through a nuclear receptor (2)(actually thyroid hormone has both genomic and non-genomic actions but the genomic actions are particularly important for symptomatic control).

 In simple words, it means that thyroid hormone gets inside the cell and directly turns on genetic transcription (it changes your DNA/RNA directly).

 And this is good, but what is important here is that each tissue has a different demand for thyroid hormone depending on the situation.